 In September, 1987, Lauren began her distinguished 30-year career as an Assistant State's Attorney (A.S.A.) at the Cook County State's Attorney's Office (CCSAO).
 During her first decade as a prosecutor, she was assigned to handle appeals, misdemeanor prosecutions, domestic violence cases, "felony review," preliminary hearings, grand jury investigations/indictments, narcotics prosecutions, sex crimes, child exploitation cases, robberies, armed robberies, aggravated batteries, burglaries, residential burglaries, thefts, attempt murders, and first degree murder cases.
 She litigated countless felony motions, bench trials, and jury trials in some of the busiest courtrooms in the country.

-During the last 12 years of her career, Lauren was designated, along with a very small group of A.S.A.s, to focus solely on the investigative review and prosecution, when appropriate. of law enforcement officers for felony misconduct allegations throughout Cook County.
+During the last 12 years of her career, Lauren and a very small group of A.S.A.s were designated to focus solely on the investigative review and prosecution, when appropriate, of law enforcement officers throughout Cook County alleged to have committed felony misconduct.
 As the senior member of that unit, she handled numerous high-profile cases including the well publicized prosecutions of Chicago Police Officer (CPO) Anthony Abbate and three CPOs in the "Jefferson Tap" case.
 In 2004 and 2005, she supervised the investigation and indictment of the "Melesio" and "Redman" Chicago Police Department (CPD) Special Operations Section cases.
-In 2006, she successfully prosecuted Cook County Sheriff Correctional Officer (CCSCO) Kenyata Sanders for attempting to smuggle a gun and knife to her boyfriend, an inmate in the Cook County Jail in custody for first degree murder.
+In 2006, she successfully prosecuted Cook County Sheriff Correctional Officer (CCSCO) Kenyata Sanders for attempting to smuggle a gun and knife to her boyfriend, a Cook County Jail inmate in custody for first degree murder.
 Most recently, she handled the indictments and prosecutions of CPD Commander Glenn Evans, CPD Sgt.
 Edward Howard, CPO Michael Bergeson, CPO Erin Mowry, Illinois State Police Trooper Juan Lopez, CPD Evidence Custodian Pamela Brown, and CCSCO Rico Palomino.